ars-et-saliva

 Have the courage to set out in search of a new horizon!

-Start with the question: What have we not yet tried to win the palestine
+Start with the question: What have we not yet tried to win

 population over to our side?